-The Agency has pledged to the repayment of the 2007 Taxable Subordinate Refunding Bonds, the 2007 Series A Refunding Bonds, the 2009 Series A Bonds, the 2010 Taxable Housing Bonds, the 2011 Series A Taxable Bonds, the 2011 Series B Taxable Housing Bonds, the 2014 Refunding Bonds, the 2015 Series A Tax Allocation Refunding Bonds, and the 2015 Series B Taxable Tax Allocation Refunding Bonds (the "Bonds") Tax Revenues of the Agency's Live Oak/Soquel Community Improvement Project Area pursuant to the various applicable Indentures of Trust, through the final maturity of the Bonds on March 1, 2037, or early retirement of the Bonds, whichever occurs first.
+The Agency has pledged to the repayment of the 2007 Taxable Subordinate Refunding Bonds, the 2007 Series A Refunding Bonds, the 2009 Series A Bonds, the 2010 Taxable Housing Bonds, the 2011 Series A Taxable Bonds, the 2011 Series B Taxable Housing Bonds, the 2014 Refunding Bonds, the 2015 Series A Tax Allocation Refunding Bonds, and the 2015 Series B Taxable Tax Allocation Refunding Bonds, and the 2015 Series B Taxable Tax Allocation Refunding Bonds, the Agency's Live Oak/Soquel Community Improvement Project Area pursuant to the various applicable Indentures of Trust, through the final maturity of the Bonds on March 1, 2037, or early retirement of the Bonds, whichever occurs first.
 Tax Revenues consist of tax increment revenues allocated to the Agency with respect to the Live Oak/Soquel Community Improvement Project Area pursuant to Section 34183 of the California Health and Safety Code.
 Annual principal and interest payments on the Bonds are expected to require 79.68% of tax revenues.
 The total principal and interest remaining to be paid on the Bonds is \$368,943,288.